KrystalCoding/always-away/README.md

 ### <span id="remaining"></span>Remaining Bugs:
 * Footer is not sticking to the bottom of the screen below the forms.
-* Message to ask user if they are sure they want to delete a message is not function.
+* Message to ask user if they are sure they want to delete a message is not functioning.
 Code was removed from the repo for the sake of submitting the project, but it will be implemented eventually.
 * Confirmation messages to let user know their messages were saved as a draft or sent successfully are not functioning.
 Again, code was removed temporarily.
 * Unique photo upload to the blog posts via admin panel is not functioning and I do not currently know why, though the default image is being uploaded correctly.
-*I ran out of time before deadline to finish testing procedures, but have run everything through validators to make sure it functions.
-It received a poor score on Lighthouse due to Largest Contentful Paint.
-Future fix will be to decrease the size of the photos and reupload them to Cloudinary and then to the site.

 ## <span id="testing"></span>Testing
 ### <span id="validator"></span>Validator Testing: